imacat/obasync/README.rst

 ::

-  obasync [options] [directory [library]]
+  obasync [options] [DIRECTORY [LIBRARY]]

-directory
-   The project source directory.
-Default to the current working directory.
+DIRECTORY       The project source directory.
+Default to the current

-library
+                working directory.

-   The name of the Basic library.
-Default to the same name as the project source directory.
+LIBRARY         The name of the Basic library.
+Default to the same

--g, --get
+                name as the project source directory.

-   Download (check out) the macros from the OpenOffice/LibreOffice Basic storage to the source files, instead of upload (check in).
+--get           Download (check out) the macros from the
+                OpenOffice/LibreOffice Basic storage to the source
-   By default it uploads the source files onto the OpenOffice/LibreOffice Basic storage.
+                files, instead of upload (check in).
+By default it uploads the source files onto the
+                OpenOffice/LibreOffice Basic storage.

--p, --port N
-   The TCP port to communicate with OpenOffice/LibreOffice.
+-p, --port N    The TCP port to communicate with
+                OpenOffice/LibreOffice.
 The default is 2002.
 You can change it if port 2002 is already in use.

--x, --ext .EXT
-   The file name extension of the source files.
-The default is ``.vb``.
+-x, --ext .EXT  The file name extension of the source files.
+The
+                default is ``.vb``.
 This may be used for your convenience of editor syntax highlighting.

 -e, --encoding CS
                 The encoding of the source files.
 The default is system-dependent.
-   For example, on Traditional Chinese MS-Windows, this will be CP950 (Big5).
-You can change this to UTF-8 for convenience if you obtain/synchronize your source code from other sources.
+For example, on Traditional Chinese
+                MS-Windows, this will be CP950 (Big5).
+You can change this to UTF-8 for convenience if you obtain/synchronize your source code from other
+                sources.

--r, --run Module.Macro
+-r, --run MODULE.MACRO
                 Run he specific macro after synchronization, for convenience.

--h, --help
-   Show the help message and exit
+-h, --help      Show the help message and exit

--v,--version
-   Show program's version number and exit
+-v, --version   Show program's version number and exit

 COPYRIGHT